gbrrestoration/rrap-cost-linker/README.md

 Cost-eco-model-linker generates sampled cost output files for each of the interventions modelled in a set of ReefModEngine.jl results.
-Currently the latest version of the cost models that Cost-eco-model-linker is compatiable with are:
+Currently the latest version of the cost models that Cost-eco-model-linker is compatible with are:

 - Coral Aquaculture Deployment: "3.9.0 CA Deployment Model.xlsx"
 - Coral Aquaculture Production: "3.9.1 CA Production Model.xlsx"
+- Larval Maintenance: "3.9.6 LM Model.xlsx"

 To get access to these models, contact Nick Dendle at QUT.